sushmaakoju/cs-830/readme.md

 - This course's robotics focus did not align with my Natural Language Understanding specialization, though I appreciate the educational experience provided.

 - The instructor of this class also happens to be Interim department head.
-I have tremendous gratitude for the same.
+I have gratitude for the same.
+However, I do not have any professional connect or association with the instructor.

 - I have not requested recommendation letters from the professor or teaching assistants of this class as part of maintaining appropriate professional boundaries given the specialization mismatch and other contextual factors noted above. **For any authorship verification, forensically verified evidences, please contact me directly at sakoju2014@gmail.com.**